30+ top Ghana weaving styles for oval faces: A perfect match for your facial features

 Latest two-step Ghana weaving styles

 These styles suit the holiday seasons, vacations, and weekdays.
-Besides the unique cornrow patterns the hairstylists made for each client, they also used different shades of blonde hair extensions to create blonde highlights towards the end of the twist strands.
+They also blend well with the latest Ghanaian hairstyle trends.
+The cornrow patterns are unique for each client.
+The hairstylists used different shades of blonde hair extensions to create soft blonde highlights at the ends of the twisted strands.

-An experienced hairdresser never runs out of ideas when styling cornrows.
-One can make a triangular design at the front-middle part of your head, more cornrows on the side of your head, and twist strands at the back.
-Another hairdresser can make a big cornrow in the middle of smaller cornrows and add beads to the twist strands.
+An experienced hairdresser never runs out of cornrow ideas.
+One can create a triangular design at the front middle of your head.
+They can add more cornrows on the sides and finish with twisted strands at the back.

 Lovely Ghana weaving two-step styles

-The middle-part cornrow hairstyles are in fashion.
-A stylist can leave a space or braid a straight cornrow between smaller cornrows running from the middle to the sides of the head, but ensure the cornrows do not reach the ears.
-Another will not create unique cornrow patterns from the middle to the sides of your head.
+The middle part cornrow hairstyles are in fashion.
+They also pair well with popular Ghanaian braids hairstyles.
+A stylist can leave a small space or braid a straight cornrow between smaller lines that run from the middle to the sides of the head.

-Ghana cornrows and braids falling on both ear sides
+Ghana cornrows and braids falling on both sides of the ears

-You can braid two large cornrows in the middle of your head and hold them in a small bun, then braid smaller cornrows on the sides and twist strands at the back of the head.
-Alternatively, have one cornrow in the middle and several on the sides, then braid twist strands at the head's backside, and use beads to decorate your hair.
+You can braid two large cornrows in the middle of your head and hold them in a small bun.
+Add smaller cornrows on the sides and twist strands at the back.
+These ideas also work well for clients seeking popular Ghana hairstyles for ladies.

 Ghana weaving two-step styles and a bun

-A bun is another cute way of styling your cornrows.
-Braid cornrows from the forehead to the middle part of the client's head and hold the extended twist stands into a bun.
-After that, you can braid twist strands or cornrows at the back of the client's head, whichever style they prefer.
+A bun is another cute way to style your cornrows.
+Braid the cornrows from the forehead to the middle of the head and hold the extended twist strands in a bun.
+After that, braid twist strands or add cornrows at the back, depending on the client’s preference.
+Half-up, half-down styles complement oval faces.

 Ghana weaving styles with a single bun

-Most working women love Ghana weaving styles with a bun.
+One of the best Ghanaian line styles comes with a bun.
 A hairdresser can make various cornrow patterns to create diverse hairstyles for each client.
-Also, one can add hair extensions of other colors on the twist strands to lend the bun a contrasting color.
+One can also add hair extensions of other colors on the twist strands to lend the bun a contrasting color.

 Ghana weaving styles with braids falling on one ear side

 You should try out these cute African hairstyles the next time you visit the salon.
-Cornrows run from one ear side to the other.
-You can choose cornrows on the left or right ear side, and the stylist can make unique patterns to give you an outstanding look.
-Also, you can wear studs, hoops, or any other earring designs.
+Cornrows run from one side of the ear to the other.
+Front Ghana weaving styles can be styled on either side of the face.

 Side-part Ghana weaving styles